jingjietan/sc1015-project/README.md

 Due to regulations, Airbnb do not predict prices for houses in Singapore.
 Hence, the problem statement would be if we can predict a good rental prices of a house for AirBNB given its location, room type, property type etc?

+### Pain points for flat owners
+1) Owners of flats may struggle to determine the optimal pricing strategy that would effectively entice potential customers.
+2) Flat owners may not be able to maximize their profits unless they are aware of the prevailing market rates based on their location/room type/amenities.

 ### Notebooks

 1. data-preparation.ipynb